scriptnuub/linux-triage-tool/README.md

 A lightweight **Linux helpdesk triage script** that collects system, disk, network, and authentication data into a timestamped report.

 This tool was built as a **learning project** while transitioning into IT / cybersecurity.
-The script is intentionally readable and documented so I can **learn from my own code** over time.
+The script is intentionally readable so I can **learn from my own code** over time.

 ---